Drübeck Abbey: Grave slab of St. Adelbrin (d. ca. 900)

 Adelbrin was the legendary first abbess of the monastery.
 The non-contemporary grave monument is preserved in the crypt of the church which is accessible from the outside.
 It is sandstone grave slab engraved with figures and leaning against a wall.
 The narrow side leans on a plain grave slab.
 Adelbrin was the legendary founder of the abbey and a saint.
 She is believed to be the sister of the two founders of the abbey, Theti and Wikker.

 Gardens

-The abbey gardens are part of the tourist project "Dream Gardens - Historic Parks in Saxony-Anhalt".
+The abbey gardens are part of the Saxony-Anhalt Garden Dreams project.
 The present external area was recreated in Anhalt based on a plan drawn by J. A. Dieckmann in 1737.
 Following the abbey's acquisition at that time by the Counts of Stolberg-Wernigerode, the courtyard and gardens were relaid.
 As part of this the convent gardens with their prayer houses and the abbess's gardens were established; these remain part of the garden scenery even today.

 Around 1730, as part of this renovation, a lime tree was planted in the abbey courtyard.
 This "abbey lime" - almost 300 years old - is now a natural monument for the district of Harz.